 Sometimes we think we’re being diligent about DIY home security, making assumptions on how a would-be burglar sees your home.
 But have you ever wondered what exactly a burglar is thinking?

-We scoured the internet looking for tips straight from the horse’s mouth and came across this in depth discussion on Reddit.
-Where self-confessed criminals weighed in on some home security tips from their point of view, as well as offered some of their own.
+We scoured the internet looking for tips straight from the horse’s mouth and came across this in-depth guide, where self-confessed criminals weighed in on some home security tips from their point of view, as well as offered some of their own.

 Here’s what they had to say about home security: